Isaac-Fate/mathematical-analysis/book/Differentiation/The Mean Value Theorem.md

 ````

-The **mean value theorem**\index{mean value theorem} is a generalization of Rolle's theorem.
+The **mean value theorem** is a generalization of Rolle's theorem.
 Roughly speaking it says $f$ has a derivative value that equals the slope of the secant line joining two endpoints of the graph of $f$.
-The mean value theorem itself can be treated as a special case of an even more generalized version, the **generalized mean value theorem**\index{generalized mean value theorem}({prf:ref}`thm:7`).
+The mean value theorem itself can be treated as a special case of an even more generalized version, the **generalized mean value theorem**({prf:ref}`thm:7`).

 ````{prf:theorem} Mean Value Theorem